Last Updated on

 4. Post Your ‘Brelfie’

 A trend started by the World Health Organisation (WHO) encourages moms to share their breastfeeding selfies or ‘brelfies’ on social media.
 It was a move to break the stigma regarding breastfeeding in public and also to spread the importance of breastfeeding for the physical and mental development of the child.
-So when World Breastfeeding Week rolls around, you too can post your brelfie on Instagram with the hashtag #BraveBrelfie to share your experience with WHO.
+So when World Breastfeeding Week rolls around, you too can post your brelfie on social media platforms.

 5. Share Your Breastfeeding Experience